UncleRus/MultiOSD/doc/source/lowlevel/console.rst

 opt l
 """""

-List all options with values.
+List all the options with their values.

 *Example*